 Others have turned to the Bank of Mum and Dad, gifting their children funds towards a deposit.

 For Anti-Money Laundering purposes, providing bank statements help to evidence funds.
-Lenders like to see how the money is being built up as this provides more of a genuine insight.
+Lenders like to see how the money is being built up as this provides more of genuine insight.

 If you have deposited a large amount into your account, you may need evidence to support this.